-For good or bad, experiences gather in our brains, writing perspective with indelible ink, each entry turning us right or left.
+For good or bad, experiences gather in our brains, writing perspective with an almost permanent ink, each entry turning us right or left.
 Sometimes the writing is true – G loves me – and sometimes it’s false and belittling as in G hates me.
 Most of us, most of the time, never think about it until we’re forced to.

 So close I could touch it

 It was unseasonably warm and sunny outside when the television yelled that that hard winds and heavy rains loomed.
 Big deal: we live in the Carolinas.
 We clamored into bed that night, nodding reassurances and listening to howls and watching rain paint our windows with crystalline lights.